Augustob790/To_Do/README.md

   $ flutter pub get && flutter run
 ```

+## Back-End

+1. Create a Supabase account or log in with an existing account

+2. Create a table named "task" and add the following fields: id(int8 and primary key), title(varchar), description(varchar), date_init(varchar) and is_done(boolean).

+3. Enable auth policy/RLS to allow public reading and writing and RealTime to On.

+4. Inside the .env file in the project root, add the Api URL, Api Key and table name

 ## License

 This project is under MIT LICENSE. for more details follow the link: [LICENSE](LICENSE).